ricmac/Cybercultural/src/posts/book-release-bubbleblog.md

 ![Bubble Blog: From Outsider to Insider in Silicon Valley's Web 2.0 Revolution](/assets/images/33d48ded-f999-4173-8440-9d752446428b_3400x2134.jpg){loading="eager"}

 I’m thrilled to announce that my book, *Bubble Blog: From Outsider to Insider in Silicon Valley's Web 2.0 Revolution*, is now available to purchase as a paperback or eBook.
-Click on any of these links to order your copy:
+Click on any of these links to buy your copy:

 *   Paperback, US$19.99: [Amazon](https://www.amazon.com/Bubble-Blog-Outsider-Insider-Revolution/dp/B0DQKRB3P5?&linkCode=ll1&tag=richardmacman-20&linkId=b38f92f2c0bd2c9f05cda3a07413fd40&language=en_US&ref_=as_li_ss_tl){target="_blank"}; [Bookshop.org](https://bookshop.org/p/books/bubble-blog-from-outsider-to-insider-in-silicon-valley-s-web-2-0-revolution-richard-macmanus/22135084){target="_blank"}
 *   eBook, US$9.99: [Amazon Kindle Store](https://www.amazon.com/Bubble-Blog-Outsider-Insider-Revolution-ebook/dp/B0DQJQ4LJ9?&linkCode=ll1&tag=richardmacman-20&linkId=63e982f1c9d1ded8c83666d8b6917ff7&language=en_US&ref_=as_li_ss_tl){target="_blank"}; [Apple Books](http://books.apple.com/us/book/id6739734992){target="_blank"}; [Google Play](https://play.google.com/store/books/details?id=Sug5EQAAQBAJ){target="_blank"}

 Or search for "Bubble Blog MacManus" on your local online bookstore.

+You can still read [the serialized version of Bubble Blog](/p/roadmap-bubbleblog/) online for free, but purchasing a copy of the book helps support Cybercultural (all revenue gets plowed back into the site!).

+## Testimonials

 I’ve been calling *Bubble Blog* my “Web 2.0 memoir,” but it’s also an internet history book about the rise of digital culture in the 2000's.
-Certainly, it's the definitive story of the blog I founded, ReadWriteWeb — and some might say it's the definitive story of Web 2.0 itself.
+Certainly, it's the definitive story of the blog I founded, ReadWriteWeb (RWW) — and some might say it's the definitive story of Web 2.0 itself.
+Here are some nice things people have said about the book:

+"RWW was blogosphere royalty.
+They had readership in the hundreds of thousands of people, published deep original content, had a staff of editors, and really helped push the web through this period.
+I was a huge fan of the site, followed it closely, and I often referred to a seminal article on publishing that appeared there in 2008 in a popular conference talk I gave for many years. **Bubble Blog** is the story of RWW, and – through that lens – it becomes the story of that entire period in the evolution of the web."
+— *[Deane Barker](https://deanebarker.net/library/titles/bubble-blog/), author of the 2016 O’Reilly Media book ‘Web Content Management: Systems, Features, and Best Practices’*

+"Richard MacManus’ memoir of his experiences running his tech blog, ReadWriteWeb, during the first decade of the 2000s, is a great read.
+Richard was smart and engaged back then – and still is – so this memoir offers both wonderful retellings about key moments and key people, and an honest look back and appraisal."
+— *[Susan Mernit](https://susanmernit.substack.com/p/41-cyb-ai-web-memoirs-and-wintery), former executive at Netscape, AOL, Yahoo, and other internet and media companies*

+"I highly recommend Richard's current Cybercultural newsletter as well as his recent book, Bubble Blog, both are excellent!"
+— *[John Musser](https://www.linkedin.com/feed/update/urn:li:activity:7336143785615077377/), Senior Director of Engineering at Ford and founder of ProgrammableWeb*

 ## More Publishing Details